Dre Campbell Farm

 Growing Indoors

-- Be sure to fertilize with a liquid fertilizer such as Seaweed or Fish Emulsion once a month.
+• Be sure to fertilize with a liquid fertilizer, such as seaweed or fish emulsion, once a month.

-- Water as the soil dries out.
+• Water is added as the soil dries out.

 Soil Type